Agri-Weather-Yield Drivers

 • define transparent assumptions and metric logic

-• produce outputs that can inform siting-oriented and environmental decisions
+• produce maps and summary tables that inform siting-oriented environmental review